decampj4/trading-log/index.md

 ### Rolled $GOOGL July 26 2024 $185 Call to August 30 2024 $190 Call

-Collected the value of the colapse of the value of the July 26 option and this roll also creates a bull call spread ($185/190).
+Collected the money on the collapse of the value of the July 26 option and this roll also creates a bull call spread ($185/190).
 If $GOOGL recovers over the next month, then this call spread will pay out.
 If not, I have reduced the overall loss on this position

 #### Trade plan